GoogleCloudPlatform/community/tutorials/building-flask-api-with-cloud-firestore-and-deploying-to-cloud-run.md

 Firebase), and you deploy the API to [Cloud Run](https://cloud.google.com/run/) (a serverless environment to run containers on Google Cloud Platform).

-[Cloud Firestore](https://firebase.google.com/docs/firestore) stores data as collections of documents, it also features richer, faster queries and scales further than the  [Realtime Database](https://firebase.google.com/docs/database).
+[Cloud Firestore](https://firebase.google.com/docs/firestore) stores data as collections of documents.
+It also features richer, faster queries and scales further than the [Firebase Realtime Database](https://firebase.google.com/docs/database).
-You would be able to manage *Todo List* documents of varying fields via the API.
+You can manage to-do list fields through the API.

 # Requirements